Hot Dip Recipes

 This creamy, crowd-pleasing dip comes together with ease in your crock pot.
 Leave it in the slow cooker all party long to keep it warm for serving with perfect, melty cheese in every bite.
 Whole-wheat bread and raw veggie dippers allow you to dig in without the guilt.

-Mexican Street Corn Dip
+Cheesy Jalapeño Corn Dip

-Creamy melted cheese brings sweet corn and spicy jalapeño together with a nice pop of brightness from lime juice and cilantro in this easy dip inspired by classic Mexican street corn.
+Creamy melted cheese brings sweet corn and spicy jalapeño together with a nice pop of brightness from lime juice and cilantro in this tasty dip inspired by Mexican elote and esquites.
 This creamy and satisfying dish can be served with tortilla chips and veggies for dipping.

 Sweet Potato Skins with Guacamole